liyangc2S2023/Emergency-Social-Network/README.md

 ### MongoDB: https://www.mongodb.com/
 MongoDB is a popular NoSQL database management system.
 It is designed to store and manage large amounts of semi-structured and unstructured data, making it a good choice for modern web applications.
 MongoDB uses a document-oriented data model, which allows you to store complex data structures as documents within a collection.
 MongoDB is highly scalable and flexible, allowing you to easily add or remove nodes from your database cluster as your needs change.
 MongoDB provides a rich query language that allows you to easily retrieve, manipulate, and update data stored in your database.

+# Package Usage

+### How to run this project code
+    $ npm install
+    $ npm app.js

+if you wish to auto-reload the page, then run:
+    $ npx nodemon app.js